tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## Layer2Manager
 - Basic understanding
-    - In order for the Layer2 sequencer to receive seigniorage, the RollupConfig address must be registered in the Layer2Manager.
+    - In order for the Layer2 sequencer(seigniorageReceiver) to receive seigniorage, the RollupConfig address must be registered in the Layer2Manager.
-    - When distributing seigniorage, the seigniorage paid to Layer 2 sequencers is paid to Layer 2 Manager.
+    - When distributing seigniorage, the seigniorage paid to Layer 2 sequencer(seigniorageReceiver) is paid to Layer 2 Manager.
 Therefore, Layer2Manager holds the seigniorage until the seigniorage of CandidateAddOn is settled.

 - Authority
     - Owner : The owner has the authority to upgrade logic and can set settings.